rauldelafuente/imdb-elasticsearch/README.md

 Have the Excel document in the same folder as the project.

-Also you need to create and index with the following mapping in Elastichsearch
+Also you need to create and index with the following mapping in Elastichsearch.

+You canfind this script in mapping.sh

 ```bash
 curl -X PUT "localhost:9200/films?pretty" -H 'Content-Type: application/json' -d'